EarlyOwl/PowerCLI-SysAdmin-Repo/README.md

 </details>

 #### Massive-Shutdown.ps1
+This script shuts down every VM it finds in the vCenter, except the vCenter itself.
+The hostname of the vCenter MUST be specified inside the script.
+As this script doesn't produce any output file, there isn't a *sample output* tab below.

+#### Massive-Gracefulshutdown.ps1
-This script shuts down every VM it finds in the vCenter, except the vCenter itself (the hostname of the vCenter MUST be specified inside the script).
+This script gracefully shuts down (so using "Shut down guest OS") every VM it finds in the vCenter, except the vCenter itself.
+The hostname of the vCenter MUST be specified inside the script.
 As this script doesn't produce any output file, there isn't a *sample output* tab below.

 #### Vmwaretools-Report.ps1